Radseq/Quake3_vk_c-/BUILD.md

 `USE_SDL=0`- use SDL2 backend for video, audio, input subsystems, enabled by default, enforced for macos

 `USE_VULKAN=1` - build vulkan modular renderer, enabled by default

+`USE_RENDERER_DLOPEN=1` - do not link single renderer into client binary, compile all enabled renderers as dynamic libraries and allow to switch them on the fly via `\cl_renderer` cvar, enabled by default

 `USE_SYSTEM_JPEG=0` - use current system JPEG library, disabled by default